Skip to main content

 What Is Voice Therapy?

-Voice therapy can help you change the way you speak to closely match your gender expression.
-Voice therapy is provided by our speech-language pathologists, who design exercises specific to your communication needs.
-We use the clinical knowledge and experience of your speech-language pathologist, the latest research evidence, and your own voice goals to develop a customized therapy plan for you.
+Gender-affirming voice care can help you change the way you speak to closely match your gender expression.
+During voice therapy, a voice-specialized speech-language pathologist will design exercises specific to your communication needs.
+Your speech-language pathologist will develop a customized voice training plan for you while keeping the following in mind:

-Our speech-language pathologists will first conduct an in-depth assessment of your voice quality.
-Our comprehensive evaluation will include:
+Our speech-language pathologists will first conduct an in-depth assessment of your voice quality:

-• getting to know your voice therapy goals,
+• Get to know your voice training goals

-• evaluating the characteristics of your speech and breathing patterns.
+• Evaluate the characteristics of your speech and breathing patterns

-During our acoustic analysis, we will have you speak into a microphone to record your current voice and perform a range of vocal activities such as:
+During our acoustic analysis, we will have you speak into a microphone to record your current voice.
+We will ask you to perform a range of vocal activities:

-Our graduate student clinicians provide you with all of your evaluation and treatment under the direct supervision of clinical faculty providers.
+You may be treated by one of our graduate student clinicians.
+They will provide you with all of your evaluation and treatment under the direct supervision of clinical faculty providers.
 Each of our providers have Certificates of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
 They also hold licenses to practice speech-language pathology in the state of Utah.

 Our Speech-Language Pathologists